aai-institute/continuiti/docs/getting-started/first-steps.md

 # First Steps

-**Continuity** aims to implement recent advances in learning function operators, i.e., mappings of (continuous) functions.
+**continuiti** aims to implement recent advances in learning function operators, i.e., mappings of (continuous) functions.
 If you are not familiar with the concepts of operator learning, the page [[operators]] should introduce the key concepts.